modular-ml/wrapyfi/docs/tutorials/Multiple Robots.md

   iCub_SIM
   ```

-  The facial expressions shown on the iCub's face are not enabled by default when running the iCub simulator, so we need to start the iCubFaceExpressions module to enable them (on **PC:ICUB**):
+  The facial expressions shown on the iCub's face are not enabled by default when running the iCub simulator, so we need to start the `iCubFaceExpressions` module to enable them (on **PC:ICUB**):

   ```bash
   simFaceExpressions
   ```

-  Start the iCub emotion interface to receive the facial expressions a specific port/topic (on **PC:ICUB**):
+  Start the iCub emotion interface to receive the facial expressions on a specific port/topic (on **PC:ICUB**):

   ```bash
   emotionInterface --name /icubSim/face/emotions --context faceExpressions --from emotions.ini